stephanGarland/packer-proxmox-templates/README.md

 This is forked from [Christian Wagner's work](https://github.com/chriswayg/packer-proxmox-templates).

 ### Limitations
 Only the debian10-amd64 role has been modified.
-If you want to use another one, either use the original above, or submit a PR.
+If you want to use another one, either use the upstream, or submit a PR.

 ### Prerequisites